DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### -b, --list-browsers

-Lists [aliases](common-concepts/browser-aliases.md) of the browsers available on your computer.
+Lists short names of the browsers available on your computer.
+See [Directly Supported Browsers](common-concepts/browser-support.md#directly-supported-browsers).

 ```sh
 testcafe --list-browsers